Mesothelioma and the Air Force

 - Painful, persistent cough

-To file for veteran’s benefits, one must be able to prove through documentation that their mesothelioma, or other asbestos-related disease, is a result of their military service.
+To file for veteran’s benefits, one must be able to prove through documentation that their mesothelioma, or other asbestos-related diseases, is a result of their military service.
 Veterans must have proof of:

 - Their job or role